satorusasozaki/TipIt/README.md

 GIF created with [LiceCap](http://www.cockos.com/licecap/).

 ## Notes
-### Used a struct and subscript operator to have an array of dictionary with type [[String : String]] return a model object bound to a dictionary item.
+### Used struct and subscript operator to customize what to return when array[0] is executed.

-Model object as a wrapper for BillRecords array of dictionary

-UserManager and BillRecord class

 ####Issue

-Client class could put unexpected random key into `BillRecord` dictionary to get values, which would cause unwanted nil.
-The content of `BillRecord` was
-`[billKey: bill, tipPercentKey: tipPercent, totalKey: total, dateKey, date]`

-`UserManager` class used to have `billRecords` as a public property that returns `[[String : String]]` array of dictionary.
-The class also used to have public static key constants to the dictionary in the array so that client of `UserManager` class can use them to get values from `BillRecords` array.
+I had `UserManager` class that had billRecords property of type `[[String:String]]`.
+When the property gets accessed, it go get `[[String:String]]` object in `NSUserDefault` and return it. `userManger.billRecords` returns an Array object that has `[billKey: bill, tipPercentKey: tipPercent, totalKey: total, dateKey, date]`. `UserManager` also had public static properties of key to dictionary.
-Client class had to specify a key like `billRecords[0][UserManger.billKey]`.
-This could cause the client class to use invalid random key to a dictionary item from billRecords.
+In order for Client class of `UserManager` to get the dictionary value, it had to do like `userManager.billRecords[0][UserManager.billKey]`.
+This could cause the client class to put an invalid random key to a dictionary item from billRecords.
 Client class used to able to do like `billRecords[0]["invalidKey"]`.

 ```swift
 class UserManger: NSObject {